All Episodes

 Al Sharpton drops the lyrics and starts protesting.

-That's Paul Shanklin as Sharpton and Barack.
+That's Paul Shanklin as Sharpton and Barack, the Magic Negro.

-One of them is the pew poll that shows that Congress's approval rating is plummeting now after three months of Democrat control.
+One of them is the Pew Poll that shows that Congress's approval rating is plummeting now after three months of Democrat control.

-But there's an even more worrisome poll out there, and that is that uh Hillary's beaten by everybody, including Barack, McCain Giuliani, Giuliani beaches uh beak beats uh Obama by one point, and they don't understand this.
+But there's an even more worrisome poll out there, and that is that Hillary's beaten by everybody, including Barack, McCain, Giuliani.

-They can't figure it.
+They can't figure it out.

 They think they've got the 08 election already sewed up for one Democrat, at least one Democrat, and they don't understand this.

-And of course, the problem bottom line here is that when you get down to voting for president, you're voting for somebody to protect the country, national security, and the Democrats have just sewn up the fact that they do not get any credit whatsoever for that.
+And of course, the bottom line here is that when you get down to voting for president, you're voting for somebody to protect the country national security.

-On the CBS Early show today, Harry Smith interviewed the executive editor of Politico.com, Jim Vandehae, and Harry Smith said, hey, look at the general election.
+On the CBS early show today, Harry Smith interviewed the executive editor of Politico.com, Jim Vandehey.

 We all know it's still a year and a half away.